 Here’s an example that help illustrate the point.
 Let’s use a hypothetical $1 million portfolio used to generate retirement income at $50,000 per year in income.
 This uses the 5% withdrawal rate that has been industry standard for decades.

 Our first 3 years are really great market years.
 We see then see a few bears along the way, and towards the end we see some strong bears, but that doesn’t bother us much.
-We still wrap up the 20 years period with a million dollars still intact due to market appreciation.
-This is the sort of dream scenario found plastered on every sales brochure for every mutual fund company in existence.
+We still wrap up the 20 years period with a million dollars intact due to market appreciation.
+This is the sort of dream scenario plastered on every sales brochure for every mutual fund company.

 Now the bears come early.

-I’ve done nothing but reverse the order of the returns, that’s it.
-The average return is still the same, of course, but this time we ran out of money…a year early.
+I’ve done nothing but reverse the order of the returns.
+That’s it.
+Of course, the average return is still the same, but this time we ran out of money…a year early.

 If we go back to our previous example and wipe out all of the hypothetical yearly yields and replace them with 2% returns each and every single year, our hypothetical retiree will have made it all 20 years with about a quarter of a million dollars to spare.
 Here are the numbers:

-If you give me a million dollars and a guaranteed 2% yield indefinitely I can guarantee that you won’t be broke after 20 years if you withdraw $50,000 per year from the account.
-That’s mathematical fact.
-And the guaranteed rate on most whole life contracts is 100% better than our 2% return (and we haven’t even started talking about dividends).
+If you give me a million dollars and a guaranteed 2% yield indefinitely, I can guarantee that you won’t be broke after 20 years if you withdraw $50,000 per year from the account.
+That’s a mathematical fact.
+And the guaranteed rate on most whole life contracts is better than our 2% return (and all of this ignores dividends).